The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 ./fsck.ext3 -n /dev/sdb2

-If applicable, correct the errors with the command:
+Where applicable correct the errors, run the command:

 Request a Product Feature